 Not finding what you are looking for?
 Check out our other programs!

 Stanley Park Ecology Society first delivered ecology education to elementary students in 1988 and we have been providing fun and informative experiences for children and teachers ever since.
-Today we deliver diverse educational programming to over 5,000 students annually – 2020-2021 being an exception given the restrictions due to COVID-19.
-Yet this exceptional year also pushed us to create new programs online and bring our programming out of Stanley Park and into green spaces near schools, removing the barrier of transportation for classes.
-We expect that these new approaches will become a regular part of our diverse educational offerings for schools.
+Today we deliver diverse educational programming to over 5,000 students annually.
+In 2020-2021, COVID-19 pushed us to create new programs online and bring our programming out of Stanley Park and into green spaces near schools.
+These new approaches have become a regular part of our diverse educational offerings for schools.

 If you enjoy our programs and want to share with others, please do so via Instagram, Facebook, and Twitter!